gretel/dotfiles/README.md

 Install one or more themes or packages.
 Discover packages and themes with `wa get` or `wa use` _without_ arguments.
 If the package is already installed Wahoo will try to _update_ it.

-You may also specify one or more URLs and Wahoo will try to clone any valid repositories under `$WAHOO_PATH/pkg` via `Git`.
+You may also specify one or more URLs and Wahoo will try to clone the repository under `$WAHOO_PATH/pkg` via `Git`.

 ## `list`